Photo: The Oasis

 Click here for more information on how you can report bird neglect or abuse.

-The Avian Welfare Coalition is a working alliance of representatives from bird adoption, rescue and sanctuary groups, humane societies, animal advocacy organizations, published research biologists, animal behaviorists, shelter and research veterinarians, and attorneys and other animal law specialists dedicated to the ethical treatment and protection of birds living in captivity and in their natural habitats.
-If you have been actively working in some field of parrot or other animal welfare and think you have something to contribute to the AWC, please contact us with information about you, your work, your organization, your views on captive and wild parrot issues, and the way you feel you can contribute to this group.
+The Avian Welfare Coalition is dedicated to the ethical treatment of parrots and other captive birds.
+We are small group of volunteers who work on specific projects.
+If you are actively working in some field of avian welfare or animal protection and feel you can contribute to captive bird welfare, please provide us with information about you, your work, your organization, your views on captive and wild parrot issues, and how you feel you can contribute to: firstname.lastname@example.org.

 No!
 The Avian Welfare Coalition does not focus on taking away human rights, but on increasing human awareness and responsibility for the welfare of parrots living in captivity and the wild.
 Through legislation, educational campaigns, letter-writing, articles, advertising, public service announcements, shelter outreach, and other methods, we aim to ensure that all captive parrots receive the best possible care and that both wild and captive parrots are safe from human exploitation and carelessness.
 We strive to educate the public so that only people who are prepared to make a realistic commitment to a bird will choose to bring one home, and so that these people will choose adoption over encouraging the breeding of more birds for the pet trade.